Ahmed-Ismail-M/storeFront/README.md

 ## Steps to start the app

 ### 1. DB Creation and Migrations
-- 'docker-compose up' will generate a pg image with port 5432
+1. 'docker-compose up' will generate a pg image with port 5432
-- POSTGRES_DB=store, POSTGRES_USER=postgres, POSTGRES_PASSWORD=postgres
-- 'npm run create' will create test database
+2. 'npm run create' will create test database
-- npm run migrate' will create tables in the dev env and test env.
+3. npm run migrate' will create tables in the dev env and test env.

 ### 2. Testing